cdisc-org/analysis-results-standard/project/docs/AnalysisOutputCategorization.md

     - PageRef
     - Operation
     range: string
-  subCategorizations:
+  categories:
-    name: subCategorizations
+    name: categories
-    description: Sets of related implementer-defined sub-categories that can be used to categorize analyses or outputs.
+    description: Implementer-defined categories of analyses/outputs, each of which may include one or more sub-categorization.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     multivalued: true
-    alias: subCategorizations
+    alias: categories
-    owner: AnalysisCategory
+    owner: AnalysisOutputCategorization
     domain_of:
-    - AnalysisCategory
+    - AnalysisOutputCategorization
-    range: AnalysisCategorization
+    range: AnalysisOutputCategory
+    required: true
     inlined: true
     inlined_as_list: true